Saeven/zf3-circlical-autowire/README.md

     'CirclicalAutoWire',

-## Usage
+## Prepping Annotations

-In any controller, simply add this use statement:
+In any controller that should use this module, simply add this **use statement**:

     use CirclicalAutoWire\Annotations\Route;

+### Method Annotations

-Then, on any action in that controller, use these types of annotations:
+On any action in a controller with the use statement, use these types of annotations:

     /**
      * Your usual stuff here